Polls reveal citizens' support for climate action and energy transition

 Key phrasing for measuring citizens’ concern for climate action: “What do you think is the most important problem in Germany at the moment?”

 Pollster Forschungsgruppe Wahlen has conducted its representative Politbarometer survey since 1977, and once or twice per month asks respondents to name the most important problem Germany is currently facing.
 Environment/climate/energy transition have stayed relatively level for more than a decade, when in 2018/19 it showed an increase in voter concern that catapulted it to the top of the list until the coronavirus pandemic hit in 2020.
 This change was driven by exceptionally warm summers with drought, the Fridays for Future climate protest movement and intense public debates about policies, such as the coal exit.
 The coronavirus pandemic caused the issue to drop significantly for several months, but it has since come back to top the list.
-However, the fallout of Russia's war against Ukraine has brought worries about inflation to the forefront by mid-2022.
+The fallout of Russia's war against Ukraine – such as the energy crisis – brought worries about inflation and the war itself to the forefront for some months from mid-2022.

 Environmental Awareness study (UBA, BMU)